×

 With the development of UM-System’s Missouri Online, current offerings for online program design and the Online Teaching Certificate Seminar can now be found on their program.

-A Faculty Learning Community (FLC) is a year-long, peer-led endeavor that establishes an interdisciplinary community of reflective and supportive faculty (typically 6-12) that are committed to developing and implementing innovations in their classroom and disseminating their results to the larger UMSL community.
+A Faculty Learning Community (FLC) is a year-long, peer-led endeavor that establishes an interdisciplinary community of reflective and supportive faculty (typically 6-12) who are committed to developing and implementing innovations in their classroom and disseminating their results to the larger UMSL community.
 This typically involves active, collaborative, encouragement, support, and reflection.

 Each FLC focuses on a question, a set of problems, or a passion for a topic.
 Members deepen their knowledge and expertise in the chosen area by interacting on an ongoing basis.
 In addition to the shared learning about the topic, all FLC members will work on a personal project that uses what they have learned to improve a specific course or program, and the group members collectively share their knowledge and accomplishments with the wider UMSL community.